Mechanics of Washing Machines

 An electric motor in the washing machine moves the basket.
 If you pick up the repair guide for a washing machine, you'll find detailed terminology and phrases similar to those found in the shop manual for your car.
 You'll see parts mentioned including belts, hoses, clutch, transmission and even brakes.
 The motor knows what to do based on the wash program you choose from the buttons and dials on the machine.
 A combination of digital and mechanical parts carries out that program.

 Dispensers let you add detergent, bleach and fabric softener before you start the washing machine so the machine can dispense each of them automatically at the right time.
 Using dispensers ensures that the detergent mixes thoroughly with the water.
-Plus, automated dispensers keep clothes from getting spotted from a concentrated splash of bleach or fabric softener.
+Plus, automated dispensers keep clothes from getting spotted by a concentrated splash of bleach or fabric softener.